pratiktri/dotfiles/README.md

 Any package not available are *skipped*.

 `install.sh` calls `install-os-packages.sh` and `install-brew-packages.sh`.
-Both can be executed separately.
+But, both can be executed independently.

 ### Manual installation to be done for various distros